charlotteswebdev/PawsitiveAdoptions/README.md

 <h1 style="color: #bd2da5;">Summary of Workflow</h1>

-- Indepth details of workflow available in the pdf file.

 Ana and Lauren (SQL):
 👑 Queens of Querying!
 Ana and Lauren, turning data into poetry, crafting databases with the elegance of SQL sorcery.